array(1) {

 4. Class Recordings and Permissions for Recording Use

 All class and tutoring sessions are recorded.
-These recordings are not standardly accessible but can can be made available to students when necessary (as in the case of an absence), provided students are in compliance with the attendance and participation policies.
+These recordings are not standardly accessible but can be made available to students when necessary (as in the case of an absence), provided students are in compliance with the attendance and participation policies.
 Please see our attendance policy below for the specific number of absences allowed per year and the requirements for course participation.

 III.
 School Policies